The King's Hospital: Structure

-The school is co-educational and caters for some 720 pupils, roughly 440 day pupils and 280 boarders in 2018/19.
+The school is co-educational and caters for some 720 pupils, with 408 day pupils and 292 boarders in 2023/24.
 The King's Hospital has students from all over Ireland and from overseas.
 Students from Germany and Spain are the most common international students.

-The School is divided into five boarding houses: Bluecoat, Mercer, Grace, Morgan and Ormonde and five day pupil houses.
+The School is divided into five boarding houses: Bluecoat, Mercer, Grace, Morgan and Ormonde and five-day pupil houses.
 Each boarding house has its own resident housemaster or housemistress.

 Sport

-The school has a gymnasium and sports hall with an advanced fitness center.
-The school also has access to a swimming pool, grass hockey pitch, rugby pitches and tennis courts.
+The school has a gymnasium and sports hall with an advanced fitness centre.
+The school also has access to a swimming pool, astroturf hockey pitches, rugby pitches and tennis courts.

-Various sports (with a focus on rugby) are played on campus and training is provided by staff.
+Various sports are played on campus and training is provided by staff.
 The school has teams for rugby, hockey, cricket, athletics, cross-country, badminton, soccer, basketball and swimming.

+Rugby has been the most competitive boys sport for many years with the team playing at a high level.
+They regularly compete in the Leinster Schools Senior Cup reaching the final in 1982 and have won the Vinnie Murray Cup on two occasions in 2006 and 2015.
+They have also won the Leinster Schools Senior League twice in 1997 and 2004.They have produced two men's senior internationals as well as three Rugby Sevens Olympians.